SoftUni/Programming-Basics-Book-Python-EN/chapter-01-first-steps-in-programming.md

 Some programming languages don't use a compiler, but are **directly interpreted** by specialized software called an interpreter. **The interpreter** is a **program that executes programs**, written in some programming language.
 It executes the program's commands in sequence, and understands not only single commands and series of commands, but also other language constructs (checks, iterations, functions etc.).
 PHP, Python and JavaScript are languages that work with an interpreter and are executed without the need to be compiled.
 Due to lack of preliminary compilation, interpreted languages' errors are found during run time, after the program has already started working.

 Overall, compiled languages work slower than their interpreted counterparts.
 The difference in execution speed is sometimes insignificant, but in other cases massive.
-In interpreted programming languages we can change code more quickly and re-execute (in order to remove a mistake, for example), while compiled languages are slower after a change in code has been introduced, due to the need for compilation.
+In interpreted programming languages we can change code quicker and re-execute (in order to remove a mistake, for example), while compiled languages are slower after a change in code has been introduced, due to the need for compilation.

 **The development environment** (Integrated Development Environment – **IDE**) combines traditional instruments for software development.
 In the development environment we write code, compile and execute programs.
 Development environments incorporate a text editor for writing code, a **programming language**, **a compiler or interpreter**, an **execution environment** where our program is executed, a **debugger** which traces our program and looks for errors, **instruments for design and user interface** as well as other instruments and add-ons.